jadecity2020/Age-of-Empires-React/projectworksheet.md

 #### MVP EXAMPLE
 - Detailed Introduction on the game "Age of Empires II"
 - Navbar with options that link to their corresponding pages
-- Implementing at least 10 civilizations (out of a total of 18)
+- Implementing Civilization Overview and Units overview
 - Application of API calls on the corresponding pages

 #### PostMVP EXAMPLE

-- Implement all 18 civilizations
+- Implement Units, Technology, and Buildings

 ## Components